Anne Shirley (2025 TV series)

 Anne Shirley (アン・シャーリー, An Shārī) is a Japanese anime television series produced by The Answer Studio and directed by Hiroshi Kawamata.
 It is based on the first three Anne of Green Gables novels by Lucy Maud Montgomery, specifically the 1952 translation by Hanako Muraoka.
 The series aired from April to September 2025.

 A manga adaptation illustrated by Akane Hoshikubo began serialization in Enterbrain's B's Log Comic online magazine in January 2025.

+Plot

+An eleven-year-old girl, Anne Shirley, leaves the orphanage and is adopted by a family on Prince Edward Island.
+She was sent to live with Matthew and Marilla Cuthbert, despite them asking for a boy.
+Matthew, Marilla's older brother, welcomes her, but Marilla is initially cold, wanting her to be returned.
+As time goes on, she warms up to Anne, deciding to let her stay with her and Matthew at their home, known as Green Gables.
+During her life there, she goes through personal and life challenges, and makes life-long friends, such as Diana Barry, and competitors like Gilbert Blythe.
+In the process of the series, she grows up, and matures as a woman, experiencing love, happiness, friendship, sadness, and loss.